 Pluralism in reporting

 I like the factuality and shortness of Dana Kennedy's post.
 She observes existing points of view on the situation with the health of Kim Jong Un.
 However, she doesn’t advocate any of them and acts more like an objective observer.
 The reader becomes informed that there are rumors of the dictator's death, brain tumor, vegetative state and being just well.
 However, a few weeks after it turns out that the Korean leader is alive and governing.
 Here the author’s truthfulness plays well, in my opinion.
 If they explicitly argued that Kim Jong Un is dead previously, as some other publishers did, they could be in trouble.
+This isn’t really a column.
+It’s a news story, though one written with more attitude than one usually sees in a mainstream newspapers.
+The NY Post, a tabloid tends to give its reporters more expressive leeway than, say, the NY Times.

 Mitigating COVID-19